Bordallo was the representative from Guam and was a Democrat. She served from 2003 to 2018.

 Because Guam is a territory of the United States, and not a state, its representative in the House of Representatives is a delegate with limited voting privileges — Bordallo can vote in committee but not on the House floor, including not on the final passage of bills.
 Delegates have a marginalized role in Congress and their constituents are not represented in Congress in the same manner as most citizens.

-In 2017 Bardallo was investigated for receiving profit from a foreign government; excess gifts; use of official funds for personal travel; used congressional staff for personal services.
+In 2017 Bardallo was investigated for receiving profit from a foreign government; excess gifts; use of official funds for personal travel; and using congressional staff for personal services.
 The House Committee on Ethics recommended further review.

 Read our 2018 Report Card for Bordallo.

 Bordallo is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot is a member of the House of Representatives positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Bordallo has sponsored and cosponsored from Jan 3, 2013 to Dec 21, 2018.
 See full analysis methodology.